Indigenous Mycelium

 Connection to Land and People

 A central theme of the gathering was the participants’ relationship with the land, their territories, and communities.
 Indigenous leaders emphasized that nature is a relational system imbued with identity.
+This perspective challenges conventional approaches that treat nature as separate from human life, underscoring the importance of developing a consciousness of interconnection and respect.
+Engaging with the land in this way fosters meaningful dialogue with natural systems, encouraging coexistence rather than extraction.

 The gathering invited participants to reflect on whether the goal is solely to gain information from nature, or whether it is also to reconnect, engage ethically, and maintain a reciprocal relationship with the environment.
 There was an emphasis on the importance of not speaking about nature but through our relational practices speaking to nature as a relative.